-When deciding whether to speak to your friend, you may have some concerns, such
+When deciding if you should speak to your friend, you may have some concerns, such

-Fear or mixed feeling about getting involved in someone else's affairs.
-Just
+Fear or mixed feelings about getting involved in someone else's life.
+Just remember,

 You believe someone else will say something.
-But, it's important not to wait
+But it's important not to wait for someone

-You may feel hurt by past actions or behaviors of the person with addiction so
+You may feel hurt by your friend's past actions or behaviors.
+So it's important to

 It's also important to have an idea about the amount of alcohol or drug abuse.
 Think

-through how it is affecting him or her as well as others.
+about how it is affecting your friend as well as others.
 If your friend has alcohol-

-When a person has a psychological or emotional craving for a drug, you may see these
+When a person has a psychological or emotional craving for a drug, you may see certain

-Sees drugs as the solution, not the problem
+See drugs or alcohol as a solution, not the problem

-Takes the drug in larger amounts or over a longer period
+Take drugs or alcohol in larger and larger amounts or over a longer time

 When a person’s body becomes dependent on a drug, you may see some of the following